NuoLeiNYU/NuoLeiNYU/README.md

 - #### Recommender System

-  - [Movie recommender](https://github.com/NuoLeiNYU/movie-recommendation-system) with [online demo](https://nuolei-movie.streamlit.app): Use KNN and K-means to complete rating matrix and recommend movies for 1097 people based on like-minded people's ratings.
+  - [Movie recommender](https://github.com/NuoLeiNYU/movie-recommendation-system) with [online demo](https://nuolei-movie.streamlit.app): Basic model but fun application!
+Use KNN and K-means to complete rating matrix and recommend movies for 1097 people based on like-minded people's ratings.

 <!-- --- -->